-Ensure you choose lower sodium versions of tomato sauce as most sauces have a high sodium content (18).
+Ensure you choose lower sodium versions of tomato sauce as most sauces have a high sodium content.

 8. Urinary Problems

-Acidic foods like tomatoes can irritate the bladder and result in urinary incontinence (23).
-Tomatoes can also cause bladder symptoms, and in certain cases, cystitis (burning sensation in the bladder) (24).
+Acidic foods like tomatoes may irritate the bladder and result in urinary incontinence.
+Tomatoes may also cause bladder symptoms, and in certain cases, cystitis (burning sensation in the bladder).

-People allergic to tomatoes can have difficulty in breathing.
+People allergic to tomatoes may have difficulty in breathing.

-Since tomatoes are highly acidic, they can cause acute stomach upset if you are already suffering from acid reflux or heartburn.
+Since tomatoes are highly acidic, they may cause acute stomach discomfort if you are already suffering from acid reflux or heartburn.

-Tomatoes can also make the stomach produce more acid, which can cause acute gastrointestinal upset (28).
+Tomatoes can also make the stomach produce more acid, which may cause acute gastrointestinal upset (6).